LArSoft/larsoft.github.io/wiki/Update_versions.md

 -   If there have been no changes since the previous tag, revert to the old release number and do not tag.
 -   In the event that a new tag is needed, the version number must be updated both in ups/product\_deps and larpandoracontent/CMakeLists.txt.
 New tags should be coordinated with John Marshall.

-Build debug and prof with the new versions(#Build-debug-and-prof-with-the-new-versions)
+Build debug and prof with the new versions
 ------------------------------------------------------------------------------------------

 -   if you’ve updated a product version, it’s best to start from a fresh login